-Does your business provide petty cash to employees?
-Petty cash funds are small amounts of cash that businesses use to pay for low-cost expenses, like postage stamps or donuts for a meeting.
-But if you’re going to establish a petty cash fund at your small business, be prepared to create a petty cash accounting system.
+Thinking about providing petty cash to employees?
+Before establishing a petty cash fund at your small business, be prepared to create a petty cash accounting system.

 You must record petty cash transactions, even if you think they’re too low to matter.
 Without a petty cash system, using small cash amounts periodically can add up to a major discrepancy in your books.
 And when you maintain records of all your business’s expenses, you can claim tax deductions.